 There is no obligation on the bursary holders, upon graduation, to seek employment with any sponsor company; neither is there any obligation upon the sponsor companies to offer to any bursary holder professional employment upon graduation.

 Bursary holders may be excluded from the scheme if they accept scholarships or bursaries that would preclude them from undertaking vacation employment or permanent employment upon graduation with the sponsor companies.
 Examples of such exclusion are bonded scholarships, scholarships with companies which are not API bursary sponsors, and scholarships or bursaries with companies that operate in businesses that are not aligned with the power engineering focus of the API sponsors.
-However, bursary holders will not be precluded from accepting merit awards such as university or industry prizes that carry no obligation with respect to vacation employment or professional employment upon graduation.
+However, bursary holders will not be precluded from accepting merit awards such as a university or industry prizes that carry no obligation with respect to vacation employment or professional employment upon graduation.

 A selection panel, will coordinate the selection process and ultimately select the bursary recipients.